UK’s May tweaks Brexit deal in last-ditch bid to win support

-LONDON — The British government on Tuesday debated tweaking its proposed European Union divorce terms in a last-ditch attempt to get Parliament’s backing for Prime Minister Theresa May’s deal with the bloc.
+LONDON — British Prime Minister Theresa May secured backing from her Cabinet Tuesday for tweaks to her proposed European Union divorce terms that she hopes can finally get Parliament’s approval for her thrice-rejected Brexit deal.

-The Cabinet met to work out details of what May has called a “bold offer” to win support for her Brexit agreement.
-But divided ministers looked unlikely to support the kind of sweeping alterations that could change lawmakers’ minds on a divorce deal that has been rejected three times by Parliament.
+The Cabinet met for three hours to work out details of what May has called a “bold offer” to win support for her Brexit agreement.

+May was due to give details of what’s being billed as her “new deal” in a speech later Tuesday.

+But it’s unlikely changes agreed by the government — whose members are divided over the terms of Britain’s EU departure — will be sweeping enough to change lawmakers’ minds on a divorce deal that has been resoundingly rejected by both pro-EU and pro-Brexit lawmakers.

 Britain was due to leave the EU on March 29, but the bloc extended the deadline until Oct.
 31 amid the political impasse.
 Talks on securing a compromise between May’s Conservatives and the opposition Labour Party broke down last week.